shariq1989/cookbook/content/recipe/Georgian_Soup.md

 #### STOVE-TOP DIRECTIONS

-For the Broth:
+For the Chicken Broth:

 1. Tie the stems of the cilantro and dill bundles, then trim the leaves, reserving ¼ cup of each for garnish.
 Cut off and discard the top third of the garlic head, leaving the head intact.
-2. In a large pot, combine the stems, garlic, chicken, and the remaining broth ingredients.
+2. In a large pot, combine the chicken, stems, garlic, and the remaining broth ingredients.
 Bring to a boil and reduce to medium-low.
 Simmer until chicken is tender, about 45 minutes.
-3. Remove and set aside the garlic head.
+3. Remove the lid and scoop up the garlic head.
+Set aside.
 4. Transfer the chicken to a baking sheet and cool.
 Shred the chicken into bite-sized pieces, discarding the skin, bones, and cartilage.

-For the Soup:

-1. Strain the broth into another pot, discarding the solids.
+5. Strain the broth into another pot or bowl, discarding the solids.
 Using tongs, squeeze the garlic head into the broth; the tender cloves should pop out of their skins.
 Whisk into the broth.

+For the Soup:

-2. Wipe out the empty pot, add butter, carrots, onions, and salt.
-Set over medium heat and cook, stir occasionally, until the onions begin to brown, 10-12 minutes.
-Add the vermouth, scraping up any brown bits, and cook for about 1-2 minutes.
+1. Wipe out the empty pot, add butter, carrots, onions, and salt.
+Set over medium heat and cook, stir occasionally, until the onions begin to brown, about 10-12 minutes.
+Add the vermouth, scraping up any brown bits.
+Cook for about 1-2 minutes.
-3. Add flour and stir for 1 minute.
+2. Add flour and stir for 1 minute.
-4. Add 2 cups of broth and stir until smooth, then add the remaining broth.
+3. Add 2 cups of broth and stir until smooth, then add the remaining broth.
 Bring to a simmer.
-5. In a medium bowl, whisk the yolks.
+4. In a medium bowl, whisk the yolks.
 Continue whisking while slowly adding 1 cup of hot broth from the pot.
 Whisk in the lemon juice, and return the mixture to the pot, whisk to combine.
-6. Add the chicken and any accumulated juices.
-Cook until heated through (do not simmer once the eggs are in the mixture).
+5. Add the chicken and any accumulated juices.
+Do not simmer once the eggs are in the mixture.
 Taste and season with salt and pepper.
-7. Garnish the soup with cilantro and dill.
+6. Garnish the soup with cilantro, dill, and red chili flakes.

 #### INSTANT POT DIRECTIONS

-For the Broth:
+For the Chicken Broth:

 1. Tie the stems of the cilantro and dill bundles, then trim the leaves, reserving ¼ cup of each for garnish.
 Cut off and discard the top third of the garlic head, leaving the head intact.
-2. In the Instant Pot, combine the stems, garlic, chicken, and the remaining broth ingredients.
-Secure the lid and set the Instant Pot to high pressure for 45 minutes with a quick release.
+2. In an Instant Pot, combine the chicken, stems, garlic, and the remaining broth ingredients.
+Secure the lid and set the Instant Pot to manual high pressure for about 45 minutes.
-3. Remove the lid and set aside the garlic head.
+3. Remove the lid and scoop up the garlic head.
+Set aside.
 4. Transfer the chicken to a baking sheet and cool.
 Shred the chicken into bite-sized pieces, discarding the skin, bones, and cartilage.
+5. Strain the broth into another pot or bowl, discarding the solids.
+Using tongs, squeeze the garlic head into the broth; the tender cloves should pop out of their skins.
+Whisk into the broth.

+For the Soup:

+1. Wipe out the Instant Pot, add butter, carrots, onions, and salt.
+Set to saute and cook, stir occasionally, until the onions begin to brown, about 10-12 minutes.
+Add the vermouth, scraping up any brown bits.
+Cook for about 1-2 minutes.
+2. Add flour and stir for 1 minute.
+3. Add 2 cups of broth and stir until smooth, then add the remaining broth.
+Bring to a simmer.
+4. In a medium bowl, whisk the yolks.
+Continue whisking while slowly adding 1 cup of hot broth from the pot.
+Whisk in the lemon juice, and return the mixture to the Instant Pot, whisk to combine.
+5. Add the chicken and any accumulated juices.
+Do not simmer once the eggs are in the mixture.
+Taste and season with salt and pepper.
+6. Garnish the soup with cilantro, dill, and red chili flakes.

+### ABOUT THE MEAL

+#### What main ingredients do I need for this meal?

+* Chicken: For this recipe you I use a whole chicken, but you could just use thighs or breasts to make the broth as well.

+* Vegetables: I use carrots, onion, garlic,

+* Egg Yolks: Using egg yolks thickens and flavors the soup, while adding tasty fat.

+* Lemon Juice: Lemon juice provides just the right amount of acid for this dish, and I personally love the sour notes it lends to the soup.

+#### What equipment do I need to make this recipe?

+* A large pot or Instant Pot

+#### Can I freeze the chikhirtma?

+Yes, first allow the dish to cool completely and then add it to a freezer-safe container or Ziploc bag.
+The chikhirtma will freeze for up to 3 months.
+When you’re ready to eat, let it defrost in the refrigerator overnight.
+To serve, warm the soup on a stove and enjoy.

+### DIRECTIONS: STEP-BY-STEP

+For the Chicken Broth:

+1. Tie the stems of the cilantro and dill bundles, then trim the leaves, reserving ¼ cup of each for garnish.
+Cut off and discard the top third of the garlic head, leaving the head intact.
+2. In an Instant Pot, combine the chicken, stems, garlic, and the remaining broth ingredients.
+Secure the lid and set the Instant Pot to manual high pressure for about 45 minutes.
+3. Remove the lid and scoop up the garlic head.
+Set aside.
+4. Transfer the chicken to a baking sheet and cool.
+Shred the chicken into bite-sized pieces, discarding the skin, bones, and cartilage.
+5. Strain the broth into another pot or bowl, discarding the solids.
+Using tongs, squeeze the garlic head into the broth; the tender cloves should pop out of their skins.
+Whisk into the broth.

+For the Soup:

+1. Wipe out the Instant Pot, add butter, carrots, onions, and salt.
+Set to saute and cook, stir occasionally, until the onions begin to brown, about 10-12 minutes.
+Add the vermouth, scraping up any brown bits.
+Cook for about 1-2 minutes.
+2. Add flour and stir for 1 minute.
+3. Add 2 cups of broth and stir until smooth, then add the remaining broth.
+Bring to a simmer.
+4. In a medium bowl, whisk the yolks.
+Continue whisking while slowly adding 1 cup of hot broth from the pot.
+Whisk in the lemon juice, and return the mixture to the Instant Pot, whisk to combine.
+5. Add the chicken and any accumulated juices.
+Do not simmer once the eggs are in the mixture.
+Taste and season with salt and pepper.
+6. Garnish the soup with cilantro, dill, and red chili flakes.